eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 ::: tip NOTE
 Notice how we are searching through the list `loop→events` to see if `*curr_event` is present in it.
 This is because, a previous event that we have processed in the for loop could have resulted in a connection instance getting destroyed.
 Since the `loop→epoll_events` was populated when that connection instance was available, we have to keep checking `loop→events` after processing each event to see if it is still present or has been set to `NULL` on destruction.

+🟡 explain the scenario where it can happen
 :::

 ---